-1 From the Q1 2015 publication onwards and in accordance with European regulations, the base year for these indices is now 2016 and not 2012 (the average of the four quarterly indices for 2016 is equal to 100).
-If necessary, in order to obtain the series with 2012 as base year, the quarterly changes in percentage have to be applied to the old series or - in an equivalent way - the series have to be divided by the average of the indices of the four 2012 quarters and multiplied by 100.
+1 From the Q1 2019 publication onwards and in accordance with European regulations, the year of reference for these indices is now 2016 and not 2012 (the average of the 4 quarterly indices for 2016 is equal to 100).
+If necessary, in order to obtain the series with 2012 as the reference year, the quarterly changes in percentage must be applied to the old series or divide the series by the average of the indices of the 4 quarters for 2012 and multiply by 100.

-2 any duty or tax based on the wage bill or on workforce.
+2 This is any duty or tax based on the wage bill or on workforce.